Skip to content

 2. Run the following command

-It will create a new project with the simple counter contract:
+It will create a new project with a simple counter contract:

 Terminal window